Wasifkabeer/Cyclistic-Bikeshare-Case-Study/README.md

 ## Ask

-There is only one key question we need to ask ourselves during this phase of the analysis; How do annual members and casual riders use Cyclisitc bikes differently?
+There is only one key question we need to ask ourselves during this phase of the analysis; How do annual members and casual riders use Cyclistic bikes differently?

 ## Prepare